2022 Instructions for Form 589 Nonresident Reduced Withholding Request

 Date(s) of Service – Enter the date(s) the services are being performed.
 The dates of service must reflect the same taxable year as shown in the upper left corner of Form 589.

-Part IV – Withholding Computation
+Part IV – Type of Income Subject to Withholding

 Line 1 - Enter the total gross California source payment the payee expects to receive for performing services.
 If the payee and withholding agent have entered into a contract for services, this amount must match the gross payment.
 A foreign partner enters the gross payments of ECTI from California sources.

-Expenses – The payee should enter any direct expenses on lines 2 through 11 that will be incurred or paid by the payee for performing the services in California.
+Expenses – The payee should enter any direct expenses on line 2 through line 11 that will be incurred or paid by the payee for performing the services in California.
 The FTB may verify the expenses by requesting supporting documentation.
 Payments the payee makes to nonresident third parties may meet the requirements for withholding and remitting 7% of the payment to the FTB.

 Line 2 – Advertising